Lucy Gossage: Sports career

-In April 2012, Gossage won the European Women's duathlon title, and she retained the title in 2013, finishing the Powerman Duathlon World Series in second place in 2012.
+In April 2012, Gossage won the European Women's duathlon title, and she retained the title in 2013, as well as finishing the Powerman Duathlon World Series in second place in 2012.
 Aged 34, she decided to become a full-time Ironman Triathlon competitor.
 She won her first Ironman event in 2013 in the United Kingdom, and later in the year won the Wales Ironman event; that year, she won the British Triathlon Federation award for female Long Distance Triathlete of the Year.
 Her other victories in Ironman Triathlons have been in 2014 in Lanzarote, and in the UK in 2015 and 2016.
 She qualified for the 2016 Ironman World Championship, and finished ninth, despite breaking her collarbone eight weeks prior to the race.
 Gossage retired from professional sport to focus on her job; 2020 was scheduled to be her last year.

+She has since pursued ultra running, coming third in her debut entry of the 268-mile Montane Winter Spine Race in 2024, and winning the race in 2025.

-Academic career
+Professional career

 Gossage studied medicine at the University of Cambridge, with her PhD focusing on kidney cancer, and she is a trained cancer doctor.
-Gossage started working as a specialist registrar in 2009, and now works as an oncology consultant at Nottingham University Hospitals NHS Trust.
+Gossage started working as a specialist registrar in 2009, and as of 2020, she worked as an oncology consultant at Nottingham University Hospitals NHS Trust.
 From 2014 to 2016, she took two years away from her academic career to focus on her sports career.